 Step 5: Wait for the Dog Calm Down

 Before trying anything else, let the dog have a bit of time to calm down in case it hasn't already.

-~ Remember not to go near the dog or even pet a dog when it has its toys, bones, or any other possessions in its mouth.
-Some animals are overly protective of their belongings and without prior notice could snap or bite at any moment.
+Remember: Do not go near the dog or even pet a dog when it has its toys, bones, or any other possessions in its mouth.
+Some animals are overly protective of their belongings and, without prior notice, could snap or bite at any moment.

-~ It's important that people do not pet new dogs or dogs in general when they're eating.
-Just like possessions dogs can become in particularly weary and may become angry or dangerous when their food is being threatened.
+It's important that people do not pet new dogs or dogs in general when they're eating.
+Just like possessions, dogs can become particularly weary, angry, or dangerous when their food is being threatened.

 Don't rush things.
-If the dog wants to become friends with you it will let you clearly how it feels in time.
-If a dog is not entirely sure or seems nervous it might be best to never even approach when the dog barks at all, but to let the canine greet you first.
+If the dog wants to become friends with you, it will let you clearly know how it feels in time.
+If a dog is not entirely sure or seems nervous, it might be best to never even approach when the dog barks at all, but to let the canine greet you first.

 Why Do Dogs Bark?

-Often times the reason why dogs bark at people and other dogs is simply because they want to summon their fellow pack members to engage in playtime with the new comers.
-However as many of us know, dogs bark to get attention or because a dog is angry, frustrated, or feels threatened.
-There are honestly many explanations to why dogs bark.
-It's just a matter of putting the animal's body language and the circumstances of why a dog is barking all into consideration, so that you can correctly determine the dogs overall feelings and emotions towards you or anything else for that matter.
+As many of us know, however, dogs bark to get attention or because they are angry, frustrated, or feel threatened.
+There are honestly many explanations as to why dogs bark.
+It's just a matter of putting the animal's body language and the circumstances of why a dog is barking all into consideration so that you can correctly determine the dog's overall feelings and emotions towards you or anything else for that matter.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.